codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/create_news_items.rst

 sure everything is in lowercase characters.
 This leaves you with a nice slug, perfect for creating URIs.

-After this, a view is loaded and returned to display a success message.
+After this, view files are loaded and returned to display a success message.
 Create a view at **app/Views/news/success.php** and write a success message.

 This could be as simple as::